neurobioinfo/Ensemblux/docs/Step2.md

  - - - -

  - - - -
-  Upon demultiplexing the pooled samples with each of Ensemblux's constituent genetic demultiplexing tools, we can proceed to Step 4 where we will process the output files of the consituent tools with the Ensemblux algorithm to generate the ensemble sample classifications: [Application of Ensemblux](Step3.md)
+  Upon demultiplexing the pooled samples with each of ensemblex's constituent genetic demultiplexing tools, we can proceed to Step 4 where we will process the output files of the consituent tools with the ensemblex algorithm to generate the ensemble sample classifications: [Application of ensemblex](Step3.md)